 Stop what you’re doing and make this healthy candy bar recipe!
-The ingredients are nutritious and taste better than any unhealthy popular candy bar.
-Even your most skeptical friends and family will like this one.
+The ingredients are nutritious and even your most skeptical friends and family will like this one.

 Healthy Candy Bar Recipe

-Candy bars are terrible for our bodies.
-I hate to say a bland, scary statement such as that, but they truly are.
-There is no nutrition, just empty calories, sugar and fat from unhealthy sources.
+Candy bars are pretty terrible for our bodies.
+Not to say we shouldn’t have fun sometimes, but there is no nutrition, just empty calories.
 Yet they are everywhere.
-You have to stare at them when checking out at the grocery store because those companies know that you’ll want it!
-They make it taste so you’ll come back for me.
-If you look at the ingredient label you may be quite disgusted.
-Those chemicals and overly processed ingredients can do harm to our bodies.
+You have to stare at them when checking out at the grocery store!
+They make them taste “good” so you’ll come back for more.

 Dates: The dates provide fiber and vitamins instead of sugary empty calories.

-Puffed Brown Rice: The puffed brown rice is gluten free for those who need it and it may even be better for everyone.
-It also has B vitamins and minerals for energy production.
-I think this recipe would still work great without this too.
+Puffed Brown Rice: The puffed brown rice has B vitamins and minerals for energy production.

 Nuts & Nut Butter: Peanuts and peanut butter provide proteins and B vitamins with magnesium, for heart health.

 Chocolate: I use a dark chocolate which provides more antioxidants among other important minerals like iron.